timescale/docs/getting-started/services.md

 # Create your first Timescale service

+To start using Timescale Cloud for your database, you need to take the following steps:

+1. Create a Timescale account: register in Timescale Console to get a centralized point for your database management.
+1. Create a Timescale service, that is, a PostgreSQL database instance, in Timescale Console.
+1. Establish a connection with your newly created service to run queries on it and migrate your data from other sources, if necessary.

+This page takes you through those steps.
+It also explains how to create a standard PostgreSQL table in your service and convert it into a [hypertable][hypertables].
+Anything you can do with regular PostgreSQL tables, you can do with hypertables, just with better performance and improved user experience for time-series data.

 Timescale Cloud offers the following PostgreSQL optimized database services:

 - **Time-series and Analytics**: a Timescale DB instance optimized for your